Stress at work compensation

 Instead, you should talk to your employer about it, in order to find ways to manage the effects of stress before they can do irreparable damage to your health and wellbeing.
 There's a legal requirement for companies to undertake risk assessments to minimise the risk of stress-induced illness or injury to employees.

 Responsible employers will therefore help you take steps to ensure that the root causes of your stress are resolved.
-Where your employer is unwilling to do so, you may be entitled to claim compensation for work-related stress.
+Where your employer is unwilling to do so, you may be entitled to a stress at work compensation claim.

 What should my employer do if I'm suffering from stress?